sumodhnair19/Google-directions/README.md

 # Steps Necessary to run the code :-
 1) Go to the path of the folder "back-end" from CLI

     a) Now, type "npm install" to  install the necessary components needed to run back-end server

     b) Now, type "npm start" to start the mock server at port 3001

 2) Go to the path of folder "front-end" from CLI

     a) Now, type "npm install" to  install the necessary components needed to run front-end components

     b) Now, type "npm start" to start the front end application.
 The application will by default run at port 3000

 # Not Mandatory but just for your info:-
-1) Google Maps require API, and currently I am using my own API key.
+1) Google Maps require an API key to work, and currently I am using my own API key.
 If in case you want to change it and use yours, then please change it by doing the following:

     Go to file -> front-end->src->sharedComponent->config->constants.js

- Look for googleAPIKey and change it.
+    Look for googleAPIKey and update.